pe200012/lisp-formatter/README.md

 - `indentWidth`: number of spaces used for each indentation level.
 - `inlineMaxWidth`: maximum line width for keeping a list on one line.
 - `defaultStyle`: default layout choice for unknown forms.
+- `defaultAlign`: default alignment style for arguments.
 - `specials`: list of special-case rules for particular head atoms.
+- `aligns`: list of alignment rules for specific atoms.
 - `preserveBlankLines`: when `True` blank lines are preserved; when `False` the formatter normalizes whitespace.

 ## Library use